Malaysia is rapidly becoming a hub for cryptocurrency and digital asset innovation in Southeast Asia.

 The result is a dynamic, evolving cryptocurrency landscape that continues to attract both local and international stakeholders.

-As of February 23, 2024, the SC has registered six Recognised Market Operators (RMOs) to establish and operate DAXs in Malaysia.
+As of 3 December 2025, the Securities Commission of Malaysia (SC) has registered six Recognised Market Operators (RMOs) to establish and operate DAXs in Malaysia.

 These registered exchanges have met the SC’s stringent requirements.